qualiaMachine/deep-learning-intro/_episodes/03-monitor-the-model.md

 ## 9. Tune hyperparameters
 ### Set expectations: How difficult is the defined problem?

-Before we dive deeper into handling overfitting and (trying to) improving the model performance, let's ask the question: How well must a model perform before we consider it a good model?
+Before we dive deeper into handling overfitting and (trying to) improving the model performance, let us ask the question: How well must a model perform before we consider it a good model?

 Now that we defined a problem (predict tomorrow's sunshine hours), it makes sense to develop an intuition for how difficult the posed problem is.
 Frequently, models will be evaluated against a so called **baseline**.
 A baseline can be the current standard in the field or if such a thing does not exist it could also be an intuitive first guess or toy model.
 The latter is exactly what we would use for our case.